maxivak/docker-base-phusion-ssh/readme.md

 enter root login and enter container

-* access other containers from this container
+* access other Docker containers on the host
 ```
+ssh -p 8022 root@localhost

-docker ps
+root@145b03e2f6e7:~# docker ps

+# see the list of docker container on the host

 ```